South Chahar Autonomous Government

-The South Chahar Autonomous Government was a puppet state of the Empire of Japan, as well as an administratively autonomous component of Mengjiang from its creation in 1937 to its complete merger in 1939.
+The South Chahar Autonomous Government was an administratively autonomous component of Mengjiang from its creation in 1937 to its complete merger in 1939.
 Following the Japanese invasion of China in July 1937, regional governments were established in Japanese-occupied territories.
 After Operation Chahar in September 1937, which extended Japanese control to northern Shanxi region, more formal control of the area was established through the creation of the North Shanxi Autonomous Government, as well as the South Chahar Autonomous Government to the east of Shanxi.

 History

 On August 27, 1937, the Kwantung Army occupied Kalgan, the capital of the Chahar Province of the Republic of China.
 Sir Yu Pinqing, who was an executive member of the Zhangjiakou Shokai, was invited by the Japanese Army and appointed as a member of the Zhangjiaguchi Security Maintenance Committee based there.
 On September 4, the South Chahar Autonomous Government was established by the Zhangjiakou Security Maintenance Association.
 Kalgan was chosen as the capital (since it already functioned as a provisional one), and 10 prefectures in the southern part of Chahar Province (Xuanhua County, Wanquan County, Huai'an County, Zhuolu County, Yu County, Yangyuan County, Chicheng County, Ryuseki County, Enkei County, Huailai County) were absorbed into it.

 In addition to the South Chahar Autonomous Government, the Mongol United Autonomous Government and the North Shanxi Autonomous Government were established in the Mengjiang area at the same time.
 These three autonomous governments established the Mongolian Union Committee to facilitate each other's integration.
 However, this committee did not function well.
 Therefore, in September 1939, the three governments were merged into the newly established Mengjiang United Autonomous Government.
 At the same time, the South Chahar Autonomous Government was reorganized as the South Chahar Government Office and incorporated into the administrative divisions of the new government, and the South Chahar's Government Office was renamed to the Ministry of Xuanhua in 1943.